A Haunted Stay At The Columbia Gorge Hotel

 I had originally planned to show the gratuitously gorgeous drive down to the hotel, but Mother Nature had other ideas.
 Namely, a deluge and fog.
 You couldn’t see anything from the car.
 Other than 4 hydroplaning cars.

-Anyway, it’s about a 3-drive from Olympia, Washington along I-5 and I-84, if you’re planning a trip.
+Anyway, it’s about a 3-hour drive from Olympia, Washington along I-5 and I-84, if you’re planning a trip.

 Checking in happened fast.
 I had booked through Hotels.com and prepaid my visit, so not much more to do than drop a credit card for incidentals and sign in.

 My room was on the 3rd floor.
-You can can take the elevator (manually operated!) or stair.
+You can can take the elevator (manually operated!) or stairs.
 Gotta love that black-and-white carpet.

 The hotel looks just like it did back in the 1920s.
 There have been modifications, and I’ll let you know about those in later section on debunking some myths about the hotel.